uofm-cs-guide/UM-CS-guide/README.md

 ```
 Not difficult at all.
 I don't remember if I actually had to code at all.
 However,
 you do a lot of writing.
 If you're not good at writing essays or communicating, consider
-taking this class to improve on this skills, you will need them.
+taking this class to improve on these skills, you will need them.
 ```

 #### Enjoyment - 8/10